-A split pit is a remediation pit for installing a new pit over existing services.
+A split pit is a remediation pit for installing a new pit over existing services, refer to Standard Drawing 1695 Traffic Signals/Road Lighting/ITS - Circular Split Pit.

 A split pit can be used for replacing an old or damaged pit.
 The pit is built around existing conduit so that cables are not required to be cut and connected back together saving time and cost of installation.